Naman1997/proxmox-terraform-template-k8s/README.md

 - My [repo](https://github.com/Naman1997/arch-cloud-image) for setting up a modified arch linux cloud image using packer
 - Telmate's [ISO builder](https://github.com/Telmate/terraform-ubuntu-proxmox-iso)

-Once this template is ready, the name of the VM should go in variable CLONE_TEMPLATE in 'terraform.tfvars' file.
+Once this template is ready, the name of the template should go in variable CLONE_TEMPLATE in 'terraform.tfvars' file.

 ## Important variables to update